Caballero-Arepa/Community-Civs/README.md

 # Here are the Users with their respective Civilizations

 - A1y0sh4 of Aleksandria
+- Ace Hank of Hankunesia
 - Bamboolord of The Bamboo Kingdom
+- Belias of Wonderland
 - Caballero Arepa of The Duchy of Arepandia
+- Commander Andrew of San Andor
+- Emperor Penguin of Penguinesia
-- Ace Hank of Hankunesia
+- Grason of Rakhvia
 - Lady Ferii of Ketonia
 - Lasty стратег of Lasty's Kazakhstan
-- Grason of Rakhvia
-- Commander Andrew of San Andor
-- Emperor Penguin of Penguinesia
+- Letstalkaboutdune of Absolute Union
 - Lord of Fire of The Imperium of Fire
 - Probably an FBE Reactor of The Reactors
+- TCube of VividVale
 - Thunder Crims of Thuntopia
-- TCube of VividVale
-- Belias of Wonderland